Now Available in Paperback —The Light We Give: How Sikh Wisdom Can Transform Your Life.

 Simran delivers a vision of renewal and hope through his keynotes, which shows how each of us can turn away from fear, uncertainty, and anger to move toward renewal and positive change.

-SIGNATURE KEYNOTE
+SIGNATURE KEYNOTE PROGRAM

 The Light We Give

 Growing up in South Texas, Simran Jeet Singh and his brothers confronted racism daily.
 As a turbaned, bearded, brown-skinned Sikh, he continued to face prejudice and hate in college and beyond.
 Simran chose to be defined not by the negativity that often surrounded him but by the Sikh teachings of love and justice that he grew up with.
-Delving deep into these core tenets of Sikh wisdom, he has sought to embrace an outlook that guides us to see the good in everyone and to forge a path of positivity, connection, and service—a way of life that so many of us are seeking in today’s world.
+Delving deep into these values, he has sought to embrace an outlook that guides us to see the good in everyone and to forge a path of positivity, connection, and service—a way of life that so many of us are seeking in today’s world.

 Helping